prof3ssorSt3v3/mad9011/docs/assignments/assg1.md

 - The 3 sizes are the same animal with different levels of details.
 - Ensure to name and organize your artboards and LAYERS so I can mark consciously.

-Each student will upload their design as Ai file or a screen capture with layer view to receive [2 peer reviews](https://brightspace.algonquincollege.com/d2l/le/187946/discussions/List) on Brighspace Discussion to help mark the design.
+- Each student will upload their design as *`.ai`* file or a screen capture with layer view to receive [2 peer reviews](https://brightspace.algonquincollege.com/d2l/le/187946/discussions/List) on Brighspace Discussion to help mark the design.
 All avatars are copyright via the designer, not to be re-used.

 ## Submission